Schwab Intelligent Portfolios Premium provides a way to invest your money and get inexpensive access to a team of financial advisors.

 - Potentially inexpensive access to Certified Financial Planners.
 You should take care to figure out the cost as an annual fee.
 However, if a customer hands Schwab enough assets to manage, he or she can get inexpensive ongoing access to a team of Certified Financial Planners.

-- Strong suite of tools.
+- Strong suite of planning tools.
 Play with “what if” financial scenarios, hone your retirement income plans and view your long-term financial roadmap.
+Schwab also models multiple financial goals and integrates them into a single plan.

 - Always possible to get human help.
 Schwab’s customer service staff is available 24/7 and has a strong reputation.
 Clients can schedule a video or phone call at any time to consult with a CFP.